Crank mechanism kinematics - classic analysis

 In the third tutorial unknown velocities and accelerations are obtained from vector equations.

-For these tutorials I assume the reader has a reasonable understanding of the kinematics of plane motion.
-In this tutorial I have presented the calculus in step-by-step detail as I know this is often an area of difficulty.
+For these tutorials I assume the reader has a reasonable understanding of basic mechanics.
+In this tutorial I present the calculus in step-by-step detail as I know this is often an area of difficulty.

 The diagram below shows the essential parts of a slider and crank mechanism.
 The slider, for example, can be a piston in a cylinder or a linear drive element in a machine.
-Thus the primary input is either a torque applied to the crank arm or a force applied to the slider.
+Thus the primary input is either a force applied to the slider or a torque applied to the crank arm.
+This is an in-line configuration where the linear axis of slider motion intersects the axis of rotation of the crank arm.
+This is not the case in an offset configuration which we consider in another tutorial.

 crank mechanism